Higher-order topological corner states and edge states in grid-like frames: Topological kagome grid-like frames

 topological corner states exist at $\beta_t$.
-Take an example kagome frame with $l_1=40\,\mathrm{mm}$, $l_2=50\,\mathrm{mm}$, whose eigenfrequency spectrum is depicted in Fig.~\ref{Fig_5_4}.
-The frequencies of topological corner states are marked with red arrows in Fig.~\ref{Fig_5_4}.
-As shown in Fig.~\ref{Fig_5_4}(b), the ordinates of the blue and orange dotted curves have opposite signs at frequencies $\beta_t^{(1)}$, $\beta_t^{(3)}$ and $\beta_t^{(5)}$, and hence the condition~\eqref{eq5_17} is satisfied.
+The eigenfrequency spectrum of an example kagome frame with $l_1=40\,\mathrm{mm}$ and $l_2=50\,\mathrm{mm}$ is depicted in Fig.~\ref{Figure_11}.
+The frequencies of topological corner states are marked with red arrows in Fig.~\ref{Figure_11}.
+As shown in Fig.~\ref{Figure_11}(b), the ordinates of the blue and orange dotted curves have opposite signs at frequencies $\beta_t^{(1)}$, $\beta_t^{(3)}$ and $\beta_t^{(5)}$, ensuring the existence of topological corner states at these frequencies; this method of judgment is exactly equivalent to the criterion~\eqref{eq5_17}.
 Although certain frequencies of topological corner states may lie within bulk bands, for example $\beta_t^{(1)}$, the topological corner states still exist.
-The corner modes obtained theoretically are shown in Fig.~\ref{Fig_k_c}.
+The corner modes obtained theoretically are shown in Fig.~\ref{Figure_12}.

-From the conditions~\eqref{eq5_16} and \eqref{eq5_17}, it is concluded that the frequencies of topological corner states in the kagome frame with parameters $(l_1, l_2)$ are identical with those in the square frame with parameters $(l_1, l_2)$, and topological edge states in the continuous beam structure with parameters $(l_1, l_2)$.

-In the following we prove that topological corner states exist and are localized at corners if and only if the conditions~\eqref{eq5_16} and \eqref{eq5_17} both hold.
-Consider a semi-infinite kagome lattice with one corner boundary as shown in Fig.~\ref{Fig_5_3}(b).
+In the following we illustrate the mode characteristics of the above topological corner states in Fig.~\ref{Figure_12}, including localization, using an analytical approach.
+Consider a semi-infinite kagome lattice with one corner boundary as shown in Fig.~\ref{Figure_10}(b).
 Inspired by Bloch's theorem, we let the corner-state solution be of the form

 similarly, let